Dreaming of Retirement

-Using a portfolio of somewhere between 50/50 stocks and intermediate treasuries and 75/25 stocks/treasuries he came to the following conclusion:
+Using a portfolio of somewhere between 50/50 and 75/25 stocks and intermediate treasuries he came to the following conclusion:

 Assuming a minimum requirement of 30 years of portfolio longevity, a first-year withdrawal of 4 percent, followed by inflation-adjusted withdrawals in subsequent years, should be safe.